Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Experiments

 \subsection{Experiments on variance-based regularization}

 To validate \textbf{RQ2}, we design experiments on one benchmark (`small invariant margin') dataset also used in the previous section, and another benchmark called color MNIST~\cite{arjovsky2019invariant}.
 For the former benchmark, we construct the artificial feature `ID' according to two groups of invariant features in the original generating process.
-We test the performance of our method by varying the the number of potential environments $5, 7, 10$ with dimension of invariant and variant features setting to $5,5$.
-As shown in Figure~\ref{fig:exp3envs}, the variance-based regularization is effective in improving the robustness of the model across multiple environments, without knowing the environment labels.
-We also notice that the test accuracies on minority data are even a bit better.
-This shows that with the restricting of the regularization term, the rule search algorithm sacrifices the accuracy to explore invariant patterns.
+We test the performance of our method by varying the the number of potential environments $5, 7, 10$, setting the dimensionality of both invariant and variant features to $5$.
+Figure~\ref{fig:exp3envs} shows that the variance-based regularization is effective in improving the robustness of the model across multiple environments, without knowing the environment labels.
+Note that the test accuracies on minority data are even a bit better: with the restricting of the regularization term, the rule search algorithm sacrifices accuracy to explore invariant patterns.

-In this paper, we adapt the generating process of color MNIST~\cite{koyama2020out}.
-In order to reduce the rule search space, the final dimension of input features is reduced to $50$ by applying SVD transform.
-This can still keep the structural property for predictive information.
 We calculate the variance by constructing additional features regarding to each digit number as same group.
-As shown in Figure~\ref{fig:cmnist}, we plot the performance of our method with regularization scale setting to $1, 3$.
-This shows that, with lower scale, the algorithm is encouraged to use more discriminant patterns.
+Figure~\ref{fig:cmnistlambda} plots the performance of our method with regularization scale setting to $\lambda=\{1, 3\}$.
+With lower scale, the algorithm is encouraged to use more discriminant patterns.
 With larger regularization scale, the variance term restricts the use of variant features, which improves the robustness of the model.

-Finally, in order to compare our method with baselines, we run boosting classifier implemented in sklearn~\cite{scikit-learn} on those benchmarks (cf.\@ Table~\ref{tb:xgboost}).
+Finally, in order to compare our method with baselines, we run boosting classifier implemented in sklearn on those benchmarks (cf.\@ Table~\ref{tb:xgboost}).